raga2560/angular-lightning-webpack-starter/README.md

  │   │   │   ├──app.e2e.ts             * a simple end-to-end test for /
  │   │   │   └──app.component.ts       * a simple version of our App component components
  │   │   ├──sidebar.browser.ts         * our entry file for the second application
- │   │   └──sidebar                    * Second application: sidebar
+ │   │   ├──sidebar                    * Second application: sidebar
- │   │       ├──app.component.spec.ts  * a simple test of components in app.component.ts
+ │   │   │   ├──app.component.spec.ts  * a simple test of components in app.component.ts
- │   │       ├──app.e2e.ts             * a simple end-to-end test for /
+ │   │   │   ├──app.e2e.ts             * a simple end-to-end test for /
- │   │       └──app.component.ts       * a simple version of our App component components
+ │   │   │   └──app.component.ts       * a simple version of our App component components
- │   │
+ │   │   └──shared                     * Code used in more than one app │   │       └──[...]
  │   └──assets/                        * your assets
  │       ├──[...]
  │       └──service-worker.js          * ignore this.
 Web App service worker that's not complete yet │